 Once the source of the blood supply is cut off to a fibroid, it cannot grow back.
 This doesn’t mean new fibroids can’t form, but the ones that have been treated won’t return.

-Hysterectomy Alternatives?
+Hysterectomy Alternatives for Fibroid Treatment?
 Contact USA Fibroid Centers

 - Uterine Fibroid Embolization: A minimally-invasive, outpatient procedure that shrinks your fibroids and can eliminate painful, uncomfortable, and inconvenient symptoms